-Mandatory Recommended Best Practices Hygiene and Cleaning (cont'd) Cleaning and disinfecting of the site, shared surfaces, and other areas, as well as equipment and tools, should be performed using Department of Environmental Conservation (DEC) products identified by the Environmental Protection Agency (EPA) as effective against COVID-19. ✓ If cleaning or disinfection products or the act of cleaning and disinfecting causes safety hazards or degrades the material or machinery, personnel should have access to a hand hygiene station between use and/or be supplied with disposable gloves.
-Conduct regular cleaning and disinfection at least after every shift, daily, or more frequently as needed, and more frequent cleaning and disinfection of shared objects (e.g. tools) and surfaces, as well as high transit areas, such as restrooms and common areas.
-Communication ✓ Affirm you have reviewed and understand the state-issued industry guidelines, and that you will implement them.
+Mandatory Recommended Best Practices Hygiene and Cleaning (cont'd) Conduct regular cleaning and disinfection at least after every shift, daily, or more frequently a needed, and more frequent cleaning and disinfection of shared objects (e.g. forklifts, ordering devices) and surfaces, as well as high transit areas, such as restrooms and common areas should occur.
+Cleaning and disinfecting of the site, shared surfaces, and other areas, as well as equipment and tools, should be performed using Department of Environmental Conservation (DEC) products identified by the Environmental Protection Agency (EPA) as effective against COVID-19.
+If cleaning or disinfection products or the act of cleaning and disinfecting causes safety hazards or degrades the material or machinery, personnel should have access to a hand hygiene station between use and/or be supplied with disposable gloves.
+Prohibit shared food and beverages (e.g. buffet-style meals).
+Communication Affirm you have reviewed and understand the state-issued industry guidelines, and that you will implement them.
 Post signage throughout the site to remind personnel to adhere to proper hygiene, social distancing rules, appropriate use of PPE, and cleaning and disinfecting protocols.
 Train all personnel on new protocols and frequently communicate safety guidelines.
 Establish a communication plan for employees, visitors, and clients with a consistent means to provide updated information.
 Maintain a continuous log of every person, including workers and visitors, who may have close contact with other individuals at the work site or area; excluding deliveries that are performed with appropriate PPE or through contactless means.
-If a worker tests positive for COVID-19, employer must immediately notify state and local health departments and cooperate with contact tracing efforts, including notification of potential contacts, such as workers or visitors who had close contact with the individual, while maintaining confidentiality required by state and federal law and regulations.
-Conspicuously post completed safety plans on site.